-In 2018, AS 37.18.010 was enacted creating the Alaska Tax Credit Certificate Bond Corporation (ATCCBC) for the purpose of selling bonds for up to \$1 billion to provide for the purchase of certain State of Alaska tax credits.
+In 2018, AS 37 Chapter 18 was enacted creating the Alaska Tax Credit Certificate Bond Corporation (ATCCBC) for the purpose of selling bonds for up to \$1 billion to provide for the purchase of certain State of Alaska tax credits.
 The ATCCBC bonds would be considered State Supported debt as they would be secured by agreements entered into by other state agencies that are subject to annual appropriation.
-A legal challenge on the State Constitutionality of the ATCCBC was filed, and delayed the potential for bond issuance.
-As of June 30, 2018 no bonds have been sold by the ATCCBC.
+A legal challenge on the State Constitutionality of the ATCCBC was filed and delayed the potential for bond issuance.
+As of June 30, 2019, the legal challenge of the ATCCBC was not resolved and no bonds have been sold by the ATCCBC.

-At June 30, 2018, State Supported Debt was \$226.7 million as shown in Table 1.1.
+At June 30, 2019, State Supported Debt was \$215.2 million as shown in Table 1.1.